Description

 • Apply a patched Linux kernel that includes the vfat_rmdir/m_sdos_rmdir fix.

-• Avoid performing delete operations on FAT volumes that may be corrupted, and use fsck -f or reformat the filesystem to correct i_nlink issues before use.
+• Avoid performing delete operations on FAT volumes that may be corrupted, and run fsck -f or reformat the filesystem before use.

-• Monitor kernel logs for WARN_ON messages related to drop_nlink() and enforce quarantine of potentially corrupted FAT volumes if such warnings are observed.
+• Monitor kernel logs for WARN_ON messages related to drop_nlink() and quarantine any FAT volumes that generate such warnings.

 Tracking